Overview of Construction Project Management Roles

 Tony Palgrave is the construction project director for building The Shard, which is the second-tallest building in Europe.

 The Shard is a tapering glass tower that spears the London skyline.
-Though Renzo Piano was the architect who created it, it was Tony Palgrave who helped to achieve the dream with his construction project management skills.
+Though Renzo Piano was the architect who created it, Tony Palgrave helped to achieve the dream with his construction project management skills.

 Morgan Sindall project manager Mark Chitty has been shortlisted for the Chartered Institute of building’s construction manager of the year awards for his work creating a new primary school in Huddersfield.